 The young have the striped beak in the center.
 Stripes that disappear at the age of one or 2 years.
 They also have light gray legs.
 The size of the tail increases as the bird grows.

-When it comes to sexing, the male is usually a bit taller than the female.
+When it comes to sex, the male is usually a bit taller than the female.

 Behavior and character

-The few Macaws of Spix observed in their natural environment evolved alone, in couple or in very small group.
+The few Macaws of Spix observed in their natural environment evolved alone, in couples, or in a very small group.
 They are rather fearful; the slightest attempt to approach makes them flee.

 Paul Roth, one of the rare people to have recently seen a Spix’s Macaw in the wild, saw a male accompanied by a female of a different species, in this case, Illiger’s Macaw.
 He used to escort him every night to his perch, before going back to his.